WebOrigami/cherokee-myths/content/Snakes/The Hunter and the Uksu′Hĭ.md

----
-title: The Hunter and the Uksu′Hĭ
----

 A man living down in Georgia came to visit some relatives at Hickory-log.
 He was a great hunter, and after resting in the house a day or two got ready to go into the mountains.
 His friends warned him not to go toward the north, as in that direction, near a certain large uprooted tree, there lived a dangerous monster uksu′hĭ snake.
 It kept constant watch, and whenever it could spring upon an unwary hunter it would coil about him and crush out his life in its folds and then drag the dead body down the mountain side into a deep hole in Hiwassee.

 He listened quietly to the warning, but all they said only made him the more anxious to see such a monster, so, without saying anything of his intention, he left the settlement and took his way directly up the mountain toward the north.
 Soon he came to the fallen tree and climbed upon the trunk, and there, sure enough, on the other side was the great uksu′hĭ stretched out in the grass, with its head raised, but looking the other way.
 It was about so large [making a circle of a foot in diameter with his hands].
 The frightened hunter got down again at once and started to run; but the snake had heard the noise and turned quickly and was after him.
 Up the ridge the hunter ran, the snake close behind him, then down the other side toward the river.
 With all his running the uksu′hĭ gained rapidly, and just as he reached the low ground it caught up with him and wrapped around him, pinning one arm down by his side, but leaving the other free.